-No VAGO recommendation Action Completion date 1 VAGO recommendation That DJPR: revise its critical incident procurement policy so that it takes into account value for money, accountability and probity to the extent possible under the circumstances and includes: accessible information and guidance for staff procurement's role in checking and reviewing procurement decisions and record keeping during and following critical incidents Accepted The DJPR Critical Incident procurement policy requires staff undertaking critical incident procurements to take into account value for money, accountability and probity to the extent that they can be applied given the severity and urgency of the incident.
-During a critical incident, DJPR will continue to use State Purchase August 2021 Contracts where appropriate and to extract value from pre-existing suppliers to the extent practical.
-DJPR will review its procedures and guidance material to determine if further clarity is required for staff regarding value for money, accountability and probity and include specific guidance on the use of State Purchase Contracts, procurement's role in checking and reviewing procurement decisions and record keeping during and following critical incidents.
-2 provide training and communication for staff so that they follow procurement policies and procedures and: implement probity procedures maintain contract confidentiality maintain transparency and accountability in procurement adhere to contract disclosure requirements Accepted DJPR has refreshed its training modules on procurement introducing specific training and guidance on Contract Management Essentials, an Overview of Procurement, and on Critical Incidents.
-The training and guidance material August 2021 declare any potential, perceived or actual conflicts of interest when participating in a procurement use state purchase contracts when available includes a focus on probity, the declaration and management of conflicts of interest, use of state purchase contracts, contract confidentiality, transparency and accountability, and contract disclosure requirements.
+No VAGO recommendation Action Completion date That DJPR: ı revise its critical incident procurement policy so that it takes into account value for money, accountability and probity to the extent possible under the circumstances and includes: • accessible information and guidance for staff • procurement's role in checking and reviewing procurement decisions and record keeping during and following critical incidents Accepted The DJPR Critical Incident procurement policy requires staff undertaking critical incident procurements to take into account value for money, accountability and probity to the extent that they can be applied given the severity and urgency of the incident.
+During a critical incident, DJPR will continue to use State Purchase Contracts where appropriate and to extract value from pre-existing suppliers to the extent practical.
+August 2021 DJPR will review its procedures and guidance material to determine if further clarity is required for staff regarding value for money, accountability and probity and include specific guidance on the use of State Purchase Contracts, procurement's role in checking and reviewing procurement decisions and record keeping during and following critical incidents.
+2 provide training and communication for staff so that they follow procurement policies and procedures and: implement probity procedures maintain contract confidentiality maintain transparency and accountability in procurement Accepted DJPR has refreshed its training modules on procurement introducing specific training and guidance on Contract Management Essentials, an Overview of Procurement, and on Critical Incidents.
+August 2021 adhere to contract disclosure requirements declare any potential, perceived or actual conflicts of interest when participating in a procurement use state purchase contracts when available The training and guidance material includes a focus on probity, the declaration and management of conflicts of interest, use of state purchase contracts, contract confidentiality, transparency and accountability, and contract disclosure requirements.